Monsters: The Lyle and Erik Menendez Story episode 1 recap — the blame game

 Erik thinks back to a tennis competition where he made a mistake and Jose stormed the court, firing the coach and throwing his racket, embarrassing him in front of everyone.

 Oziel asks if Jose was physically abusive.
-Erik recalls a time at dinner when Jose broke plates on the wall because they didn't know the capital of South Dakota and would never survive Princeton.
+Erik recalls a time at dinner when Jose broke plates on the wall because they didn't know the capitol of South Dakota and would never survive Princeton.
 Erik doesn't call it abusive, just "domineering."
 He says they killed their mother because she was addicted to Jose; they were putting her out of her misery.

 Ultimately, Erik recalls the big fight when Lyle was kicked out of Princeton and Kitty got involved.
 At the dinner table, they argue over Lyle getting married even though he's the same age they were when they married.
 She ends up ripping Lyle's hairpiece from his head; Erik didn't know Lyle was bald, something his brother didn't want anyone to know.
 Erik idolized his brother, so seeing him so vulnerable made him snap.
 Erik saw how cruel their lives were and he admitted to his brother how much he loved him and would always choose him over their parents.

 The plan had its own gravity.
 The challenge was getting the guns, as you can't just buy a gun in California.
-However, there was a loophole that you could buy a rifle at the sporting goods store.
+However, you there was a loophole that you can buy a rifle at the sporting goods store.
 They made plans to see Batman and attend the Taste of LA event to give themselves an alibi.

 The brothers load their shotguns in the driveway of their parents' house.
 Lyle tells Erik he has to shoot first so he doesn't back out.
 They go inside and head for the library, where they catch their parents watching television on the couch.
 Lyle shoots his father once, then twice.
-They fire several rounds, until a headshot kills Jose.
+They fire several rounds, until a headshot that kills Jose.
 They go back to the car so Lyle can reload and finish off Kitty.
 Erik is outside when he hears the final shot.
 He goes back inside to see Lyle calmly picking up the shells.

 Taste of LA